opensecuritycompliance/opensecuritycompliance/README.md

 ### 1.4 Implementing the business logic

 Both your task and application code will need to utilize the various auto-generated OpenSecurityCompliance classes.
-To facilitate seamless integration in your IDE, please execute the command `sh install_cow_packages.sh` (in Mac or Ubuntu).
+To facilitate seamless integration in your IDE, please execute the command `sh install_cow_packages.sh` (in Mac or Ubuntu) or `./windows_setup/install_cow_packages.ps1` (in Windows).
 You can find this file in the main folder of OpenSecurityCompliance.

 In your task, the typical approach is to access your application to retrieve data and subsequently process it.
 To maintain a clear separation of concerns, it is advisable to refrain from writing code in your task that directly pertains to application access.
 Therefore, let's begin by implementing the application-specific methods within the application class.